Sign in to access your Salford customer account, or see our other accounts.

 How can I appeal?

-If you have been refused a school place in Salford and you wish to appeal, you should complete the appeal form at the bottom of this page.
+If you have been refused a school place in Salford and you wish to appeal, you should complete the appropriate appeal form and the links to both forms are shown underneath the Frequently Asked Questions on this page.

 Is there a right of appeal for all year groups?